Actions

 Dan Heng jolted awake.

-It took more then just a few minutes until he felt like he was actually breathing again.
-It was only then that he realized he had shifted into his vidyadhara form.
+It took more then just a few minutes until he calmed down enough, that he felt like he was actually breathing again.

-Why did the universe feel the need to make him relive those memories and why did they still have such power over him.
+Why did the universe feel the need to make him relive those memories and why did they still have such power over him?

-He knew he wouldn't be able to, nor would he want to sleep now, so he just laid there feeling numb from suppressing to many intense emotions, trying his hardest to shift his thoughts to other things, but inevitably being unable to.
+He was starting to feel numb from suppressing too many of his intense emotions.
+He tried his hardest to shift his thoughts to other things, but inevitably was unable to.

 "Dan Heng?"